oluadeleye/Daily-Blog/README.md

 ### Day 1: November 11.
 2018

 Started the day with watching a tutorial on how to clone a webpage.
 Then proceedd to freecodecamp to finish the CSS curriculum.
 What i have learnt so far is a lot and im trying fins a way to master them.
 I also started the #100DaysofCode challenge nine days ago, and you can track my progress here and on twitter:@blochchaintron.

+### Day 2: November 12.
+2018

+Finished two projcet from Freee Code Camp, the survey form and tribute project.
+Spen most of my day doing that, and if felt good finishing both task.
+Also started watching a video about Javascript, it was 3 hours long and i surprised myself and sat through it.
+The topics covered were challenging, not as easy to understand as HTML and CSS.
+Its probably due to the fact that i am completely new to the language, and although it might have a steep learning curve, i am bound to challenge.
+Im certain once i look back after dedicating so many hours to it, it would be worth it.